 Where good-bad analysis cannot be used due to a lack of default data, the ‘shadow-bond method’ offers a less robust but statistically valid alternative.
 Here the ability of financial factors to predict default is modelled by measuring their ability to predict external rating agency default rates.

-More than ten years after the roll-out of Basel 2, many lending intuitions in Canada are still using the Standardized Approach (SA) for regulagtory reporting.
-As a consequence, reporting institutions are either setting aside disproportionately higher capital for their loan book, are engaged in regulatory arbitrage by issuing residential real estate loans or are involved in "originate-to-distribute" lending.
-All of these aofre-mentioned consequcnes contrinute to higher systemic risk.
+More than ten years after the rollout of Basel 2, many lending institutions in Canada are still using the Standardized Approach (SA) for regulatory reporting.
+As a consequence, reporting institutions are either setting aside disproportionately higher capital for their loan book, are engaged in regulatory arbitrage by issuing residential real estate loans, or are involved in "originate-to-distribute" lending.
+All of these aforementioned consequences contribute to higher systemic risk.

 How to meeting pre-payment challenge at the time of mortgage renewal for held-to-maturity and held-for-sale retail mortgages?